-Many who marry these days prematurely, before the end of the Shani return, find themselves then having satisfied the rigid old economic marriage rules.
-However, as the economic participation systems have changed and now in the modern world either one of the two educated partners can provide for themselves.
-Therefore a psychologically unsuited marriage in the modern age has no glue of economic survival to hold it together, and it unravels quickly.
+Many who marry these days prematurely, before the end of the Shani return, find themselves then having satisfied the rigid antique economic marriage rules.
+However, the economic participation systems have changed.
+Now in the modern world, educated partners can provide for themselves.
+Therefore a psychologically unsuited marriage in the modern age has no glue of economic survival to force it to remain together, and it unravels quickly.

 Statistically in the modern economies, the vast majority of marriages avowed before the age of 22 are shown to fail, and more than half of marriages avowed before age 30 also fail.
 However, for avowals after age 30, the marriage statistics become much more biased toward longevity of the union.
 That is because people who marry in their 30's and 40's know themselves, they have substantial work experience, they can manage their time, they understand what it takes to build a relationship, and ideally they have got some wild times already enjoyed before committing to the sober work of mortgage-paying and parenting.

 The marriages of previous generations were driven by economic necessity and a blind urge to reproduce agricultural laborers and workers for family businesses.
 I say blind because while economic conditions changed radically during the 20th century, marriage customs did not.
 The Anglosphere started to see radical changes such as birth control and social acceptance of divorce in the 1960's then acceptance of long cohabitations then finally acceptance of unwed parenthood and homosexual relationships.
 All of these changes can be seen as economic adjustments to create better workers.
 However as we know the Anglosphere-centric changes to marriage customs have not been embraced by the third world, where old power-arrangements die slowly.